haringpula/YOLOv3-Tilapia-Fish-Freshness-Evaluation-System/README.md

 ## Documentation

-The thesis paper can be found [here](Thesis-Manuscript.pdf) titled *Tilapia Fish Freshness Evaluation by Gill Color Using YOLOv3 and GrabCut Algorithm for Image Segmentation and Utilization of RGB Channels for Feature Extraction*
+The thesis paper can be found [here](Thesis-Manuscript.pdf) titled *Tilapia Fish Freshness Evaluation by Gill Color Using YOLOv3 and GrabCut Algorithm for Image Segmentation and Utilization of RGB Channels for Feature Extraction*.

-Contributing
+## Contributing

 Contributions are welcome!
-Feel free to open a pull request or something
+Feel free to open a pull request or something.

 Please adhere to this project's [code of conduct](CODE_OF_CONDUCT.md).